horaceyoung/SeniorDETechAssessment-23/Section 1/README.md

     context["ti"].xcom_push(key="unsuccessful_apps", value=unsuccessful_apps)
 ```

-In the data, some names have saluations, so we remove them before split names into first name and last name.
+In the data, some names have saluations, so they are removed before split names into first name and last name.

 It then filter out records that don't have names and merge them with uncessful applications from the previous step (Though specified in the qustion statement, a better solution would be dropping the data with null names in the validation task).